 The Faculty Board agreed to lead a working party on Enhanced Care which will meet for the first time in May 2018.
-The group is chaired by Dr Alison Pittard, our Vice Dean.
+The group is chaired by Dr Alison Pittard, our Dean.
 See Critical Eye for further updates on progress to date.

 What is Enhanced Care?